Nuggets October 2018

 What the fuck am I doing?!

-That thought crossed my mind a good few times since I decided to hand in my notice and move on from my role at the University of East London.
+That thought crossed my mind a good few times since I decided to hand in my notice and move on from my role at the University I was working for.
 At the beginning of October I stepped out leaving behind a steady income, a safe job, a valuable association with an established institution and an amazing opportunity to network with hundreds of students from all over the world.
 Now why would I do that?

 In addition, universities are feeling the dire consequences of Brexit already and resources have become scarce across the sector.
-I also believe that while “Positive Psychology Coaching” as an approach is out there and valuable, academically we haven’t quite figured out what it is yet or how to integrate the two in a meaningful way at Masters level.
-And since my programme, the MSc Coaching Psychology, is now closed and we started to focus our energy on the (not-yet-very) integrative MAPP-CP programme, I felt somewhat inauthentic as an academic.
-Here’s my talk on the subject from the ECPP2018 in Budapest this summer.
+I also believe that while “Positive Psychology Coaching” as an approach is out there and valuable, academically, in my opinion, we haven’t sufficiently figured out what it is yet or how to integrate the two in a meaningful way at masters level (here’s my talk on the subject from the European Conference on Positive Psychology in Budapest this summer).
+And since the programme I was leading, the MSc Coaching Psychology, is now closed and all efforts being focused on the Applied Positive Psychology and Coaching Psychology programme (which aims to integrate the two), I felt it was time to move on.

 So my next steps are to keep growing my coaching and supervision business, to give my upcoming book (see below) the attention it deserves, to start the podcast and blog I’ve been planning and to work with more organisations interested in harvesting the fruits of existential leadership.
 Today I’ve met with someone from the School of Life (a connection that emerged as result of this email list, thanks Lauren!), next week I’ll be teaching a day at Regent’s University and I’m seeking new opportunities to teach and supervise coaches outside of the small groups and 1:1 programmes I’m running.
 If you can connect me to someone I’d be grateful.
 The response from my students was overwintering and a good few left me with heart-warming testimonials.
 I’m very grateful for my time at UEL and have been describing my emotions around leaving academia as an appropriate mix of joyful excitement and shitting my pants.
 Here’s to the future! 🙂